 - The hybrid system cable harness for voltage class B (650 V) is orange.
 The cable harness for voltage class B (650 V) is insulated from chassis earth.
-This means that there has to be contact with both conductors before there is a risk of personal injury. - The hybrid system components which involve a risk of electrical hazards are equipped with warning plates warning about voltage class B (650 V). - The hybrid system monitors the battery temperature, voltage, current intensity and electrical insulation level.
-The hybrid system disconnects the battery and isolates the power to the cable harness if the results deviate. - The hybrid system voltage is normally cut off when the 24 V system is cut off - The hybrid system is shut off using the control switch located by the central electric unit in the roof panel.
+This means that there has to be contact with both conductors before there is a risk of personal injury. - The hybrid system components that pose a fire hazard are equipped with warning plates warning about voltage class B (650 V). - The hybrid system monitors the battery temperature, voltage, current intensity and electrical insulation level.
+The hybrid system disconnects the battery and cuts the power to the cable harness if any results deviate. - The hybrid system voltage is normally cut off when the 24 V system is cut off. - The hybrid system is shut off using the control switch, which is normally yellow, located in the hybrid power unit.